hawk-lord/direct-currency-converter-3/README.md

 ### 3.1.0

+The options/settings screen now has all sections minimised when opened.

 Internal changes:
 Using HTML drag and drop instead of jQuery.
 Removed external libraries jQuery, jQuery UI, jQuery UI Touch-Punch.
 Updated the external library DOM Purify.

 ### 3.0.0